-- G44g.
-ANYTHING ELSE (SPECIFY): Some examples follow. - 1) Training Program Allowances: Manpower Development Acts provide vocational training, as well as paying subsistence allowances.
+G44g.
+ANYTHING ELSE (SPECIFY): Some examples follow.

+- 1) Training Program Allowances: Manpower Development Acts provide vocational training, as well as paying subsistence allowances.
 Unemployed young adults sometimes receive this form of income. - 2) Illegal Sources of Income: Record here if R mentions.
-If you can get them, any work hours involved would be greatly appreciated!

-- 3) Family allotments: Dependents of armed services personnel on active duty receive allotments from the government.
+If you can get them, any work hours involved would be greatly appreciated! - 3) Family allotments: Dependents of armed services personnel on active duty receive allotments from the government.
 If R tells you a son or husband is in the service, be alert for income here. - 4) Government grants of any kind: Be sure this income has not already been reported.
-Don't include tax refunds or GI Bill payments (see G37a G39). - 5) Land contracts and mortgages owned: If possible, try to find out how much of the payment is principal and how much is interest. - 6) TRAs Trade Readjustment Allowances are income support to persons who have exhausted Unemployment Compensation and whose jobs were affected by foreign imports. - 7) Reverse mortgages, in which the FU does not make payments but receives payments from the bank or lender. - G45 (a-g).
-ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount). - G50.
+Don't include tax refunds or GI Bill payments (see G37a G39). - 5) Land contracts and mortgages owned: If possible, try to find out how much of the payment is principal and how much is interest. - 6) TRAs Trade Readjustment Allowances are income support to persons who have exhausted Unemployment Compensation and whose jobs were affected by foreign imports.

+G45a, G45b, G45c, G45d, G45e, G45f, G45g.
+ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big, too small, < 0).

+G50.
 The key word here is ANY income.
 That could be earned, asset, or transfer income.
 This would include income from employment, pensions, retirement accounts, and also income from investments, inheritance or insurance settlements.